-If the Court rules that ODHS has not made active efforts, it may not change the plan away from reunification, and:
+If the court finds that ODHS has not made active efforts, it may not change the plan away from reunification, and:

-- It must designate the period of time during which active efforts were not made. - The Court may not set a date for a subsequent permanency hearing until ODHS has had the opportunity to provide active efforts for the same number of days ODHS previously failed to provide such efforts, except as otherwise required by ORS 419B.470.
+- It must designate the period of time during which active efforts were not made. - The court may not set a date for a subsequent permanency hearing until ODHS has had the opportunity to provide active efforts for the same number of days ODHS previously failed to provide such efforts, except as otherwise required by ORS 419B.470.

-The Court may consider whether further efforts will make it possible to reunify the family within a reasonable time.
-If the Court answers that question in the affirmative, the Court may:
+The court may consider whether further efforts will make it possible to reunify the family within a reasonable time.
+If the court answers that question in the affirmative, the court may: